 Lamar is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Lamar has a very low overall level of education: only 9.33% of people over 25 hold a 4-year college degree or higher.
+The citizens of Lamar have a very low rate of college education: just 6.97% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Lamar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lamar residents report their race to be White, followed by Asian.
-Important ancestries of people in Lamar include German, Irish, English, Dutch, and Polish.
+Important ancestries of people in Lamar include German, Irish, Dutch, Italian, and English.

 The most common language spoken in Lamar is English.
 Other important languages spoken here include Polish and West Germanic languages.